ShoreSalle/PhaseFieldPet/README.md

 # 3. License
 PhaseFieldPet is distributed under a 2-clause BSD license (as of PETSc).

-" PETSc is distributed under a 2-clause BSD license which allows for free use, modification, and distribution of the software.
+" Copyright (c) 1991-2025, UChicago Argonne, LLC and the PETSc Developers and Contributors All rights reserved.
+PETSc is distributed under a 2-clause BSD license which allows for free use, modification, and distribution of the software.
 For full details, see the [PETSc license](https://petsc.org/release/install/license/#clause-bsd-license). "